 Bisalloy's unique stand-alone heat treatment facility at Unanderra near Wollongong, is a highly automated and efficient operation providing a relatively low cost base, allowing it to compete with a variety of imported products.
-During the year Bisalloy utilised greenfeed steel supply mainly from neighbouring BlueScope Steel in Wollongong, complimented with selected supply from our partner in China.
+During the year Bisalloy utilised greenfeed steel supply mainly from neighbouring BlueScope Steel in Wollongong, complimented with selected supply from international greenfeed suppliers.